snap22snap/impactrum-design-system/Design.md

 - LED product photography directional treatment (studio vs. environmental, day vs. dusk) is not in scope.
 The system assumes photography is provided; it doesn't dictate how the photography is shot.
 - Self-hosted Wanted Sans TTF files in `assets/fonts/` are bundled at weights 400, 500, 600, 700, 800.
 The 800 weight is loaded but unused in standard components — keep it bundled in case a future deliberate moment needs it (PPTX presentations, special headlines).
 - The `surface-card` (#f5f5f5) token from earlier drafts has been replaced by `surface-warm` and `surface-pill` for component use.
 The token still exists for legacy reference but should not be applied to new components.
+- Pastel pill backgrounds and text colors went from an abstract rule ("use the accent at ~15% opacity, text at full saturation") to ten concrete tokens (`pill-bg-*` and `pill-text-*` × five colors).
+The `accent-*` tokens (#fb923c etc.) remain authoritative for category dots, line icons, rating stars, and inline emphasis on white canvas — but they are no longer used as pill fills or as text-on-pastel.
+If older Impactrum collateral still uses `accent-orange` directly as a pill background, migrate to `pill-bg-orange` + `pill-text-orange` rather than computing opacity at render time.
 - Multi-product spec table responsive collapse (horizontal columns → vertical cards on mobile) is described in principle but not detailed at the component level.
 Define when implementing the actual product comparison page.
 - The icon-led feature card variant (Manufacturing/Design/Proof line icons) currently picks accent color per claim type (Manufacturing → orange, Design → violet, Proof → emerald).
 This mapping is editorial — if the card content changes (new claim types, different framing), the assignment may need to be revisited.